marcelm/cutadapt/README.md

 input.fastq is a file with reads.
 The result will be written to standard output.
 Use redirection with `>` (or the `-o` option) to write the output to a file.

+cutadapt also writes a report after it has finished processing the reads.
+If you use `-o`, the report is sent to standard output and to stderr otherwise.

 By default, the output file contains all reads, even those that did not contain an adapter.
 (See also the `--discard` option.)